lmorchard/blog.lmorchard.com/posts/2015-07-22-the-verge-web-sucks.md

 ## What are browsers for, anyway?

 Nilay Patel says "what we really need is a more powerful, more robust web."
-Personally, I think the web we have right now can pretty damn powerful & robust.
+Personally, I think the web we have right now can be pretty damn powerful & robust.
 [Stop trying to make a sedan tow a house.][tiny-house-tow]

 [tiny-house-tow]: http://tinyrevolution.us/2014/05/09/choosing-a-tow-vehicle-for-your-tiny-house/